humu/heapprof/docs_src/index.rst

 program starts.
 This makes it particularly useful for finding leaks (from the snapshot at program exit), but not as good for understanding events like memory spikes.

+**NOTE:** The 1.0.0 release of heapprof does not include compiled Windows binaries.
+You will need to have a compiler and Python build environment installed in order to use this package.
+This will be fixed in an upcoming maintenance release.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: